dswah/sgcrfpy/README.md

 # SGCRFpy:
 ## Sparse Gaussian Conditional Random Fields in Python

 SGCRFpy is a Python implementation of Sparse Gaussian Conditional Random Fields (CRF) with a familiar API.
-CRFs are discriminative models that are useful for performing inference when output variables are known to obey a structure across time, space, or some other dimension.
+CRFs are discriminative graphical models that are useful for performing inference when output variables are known to obey a structure.

 A Gaussian CRF models the conditional probability density of `y` given `x` as